Olical/conjure/README.md

 Plug 'Olical/conjure', { 'tag': 'v1.0.0', 'do': 'bin/compile'  }
 ```

+No dependencies are required in your project, anything required for things like autocomplete will be injected upon first connection.
+The initial connection to a prepl will take a few seconds because of this.

 ## Hello, World!

 Here's a minimal example of using Conjure after successfully installing it.
 In an empty directory we'll create this simple `.conjure.edn`.